dreamit-de/graphql-server/README.md

 In the following table a list of webserver frameworks/versions can be found that are able to run `GraphQLServer`.
 The `Version` column shows the version of the webserver framework we tested `GraphQLServer` version 3 with.
-If the request and/or response has to be mapped it is noted in the `Mapping` column.
+If the request, response and/or core function has to be mapped it is noted in the `Mapping` column.
 There are some code examples on how to adjust the request/response to be able to use `GraphQLServer.handleRequest` with the webserver.

 | Framework/Module | Version | Mapping | Example |